-Are you looking for a career that is physically challenging, as well as professionally rewarding?
+Are you looking for a physically challenging and professionally rewarding career?
 Are you looking for a position that offers great benefits and a flexible work schedule?
-If you answered yes to any of these questions, then a career in the fire service may be for you.
+If you answered yes to either of these questions, then a career in the fire service may be for you.

 The Stockton Fire Department is an advanced, diverse, and progressive fire department situated in the San Joaquin Valley.
-The department offers exceptional career opportunities for men and women seeking professional and personal satisfaction.
+The department offers exceptional career opportunities for men and women seeking professional and personal achievement.

-Our goal is to maintain Stockton's heritage of excellence by recruiting candidates that reflect the rich make-up of our diverse population.
-We appreciate your interest and have provided information which will guide you through the steps required to become a member of our elite firefighting team.
+We strive to maintain Stockton's heritage of excellence by recruiting candidates that reflect our diverse population.
+See below is more information to guide you through the steps required to become a member of our elite firefighting team.

-Please see these Stockton Fire Department brochure for additional information:
+Please see these Stockton Fire Department brochures for additional information:

 Firefighting involves vigorous and skilled physical work and continuous training, as well as handling emergency and life-or-death situations.
 In addition to fighting fires and rescuing citizens from burning buildings, firefighters also:

-As a Firefighter, become trained in the disciplines of Confined Space, Trench, and High and Low Angle Rescue.
-The Technical Rescue Team provides a great level of preparedness should a major disaster strike.
+Become trained in the disciplines of confined space, trench, and high/low angle rescue.
+The Heavy Rescue Team provides a great level of preparedness should a major disaster strike.

 As a Firefighter, become trained in fire-safety inspections, fire code compliance, and public education for personal fire safety.
 Enter the Fire Prevention Division as a Deputy Fire Marshal.

-As a Firefighter, advance your education and promotional goals through technical schools, State Fire Academy, and "hands on" on-the-job training.
-Advance to the position of Deputy Training Director.
+Advance your education and promotional goals through technical schools, State Fire Academy, and "hands on"job training.
+Opportunities to advance to a Deputy Training Director.

 Measures interpersonal relations, oral communication skills, judgment and analytical ability, and your motivation to be a firefighter.

 Applicants must be in excellent physical condition to be competitive.
-Some applicants may find the CPAT very difficult.
-We recommend you fully prepare with physical conditioning.
+Since some applicants may find the CPAT very difficult, we recommend you fully prepare with physical conditioning.
 All applicants take the same physical test.